vhscom/svelte-headlessui-starter/README.md

 # or start the server and open the app in a new browser tab
 pnpm run dev -- --open
 ```

+By default development builds will not utilize Supabase.
+This behavior can be controlled using the `debug` flag in `environment.dev.ts`.
+If you have already setup Supabase, set the debug flag to `false` to develop using live data.

 ### Making commits